raj-saurabh9/Friends-Book/README.md

 # Friends-Book
-A Full Stack application using MERN project to store details of your friends
+A Full Stack application using MERN tech stack to store details of your friends

 install dependencies before running